-If you are living permanently or temporarily outside the Netherlands, we will send you a life certificate form every year.
-You must make sure that this form is filled in, signed and stamped by a ‘competent authority’, for example, your local authorities or a notary.
+If you are living permanently or temporarily outside the Netherlands, you may receive a life certificate form from us every year, depending on the country where you live.
+You must make sure that this form is filled in, signed and stamped by a ‘competent authority’, for example, your local authorities or a notary public.

 Temporary stay outside the Netherlands

 If you stay outside the Netherlands regularly, or for a longer period of time, this may affect your pension or benefit.
 Always contact us if you are going to leave the Netherlands for a longer period of time.

 If you receive too much pension or benefit from us, you must repay the amount that was overpaid.
 If you receive too much because you gave incorrect information or because you failed to give information, you will also get a fine.
 The standard fine is half of the overpayment you received.
 However, a fine can be also be higher or lower than the standard fine.

 If the overpayment is more than €50,000, we always investigate whether you deliberately decided not to report a change to us.
 If so, you can be reported to the public prosecutor.
 It is therefore important that you report changes in your situation to us within 4 weeks.
 If you live outside the Netherlands, you must report changes to us within 6 weeks.

 If we suspect fraud, we can request information from other organisations and from your bank.
 We can do this if we have permission from the Public Prosecutor.
 If our investigation shows that you may have committed fraud, you will be called in to talk to us.

 What happens if you are called in to talk to us